 What is Gonarthrosis?

-Osteoarthritis of the knee, better known as Gonarthrosis, is a degenerative damage of the cartilaginous tissue that covers the bony surfaces.
-The cartilage layer has the important function of preventing friction and ensuring a smooth movement of the joint.
+Osteoarthritis of the knee, better known as Gonarthrosis, is degenerative damage to the cartilaginous tissue that covers the bony surfaces.
+The cartilage layer has the vital function of preventing friction and ensuring smooth joint movement.
 The alteration in its entirety inevitably leads to irreversible processes.

 The decrease in mobility in the joint can cause unbearable pain.
 Gonarthrosis is the main reason for the surgical replacement of the knee joint.